cloudfoundry-incubator/core-values-faq/README.md

 * Why is it more valuable to talk about today's upcoming work than yesterday's accomplishments?

 ### Agile
-* Why should we not push code when the build is red?
+* Should we not push code when the build is red?
 * What is continuous integration, and why do we do it?
 * What is the value of retro?
 Why is it weekly?
 * How do tests improve our confidence in our code's correctness?